-Tanabe: Birthplace of the world's most peaceful martial art
+Tanabe, Japan: Where aikido was born

 Visiting Ueshiba's grave

-Tanabe City is the main gateway for the Kumano Kodo pilgrimage -- a series of trails heading to Koya-san, Japan's most spiritual mountain and the headquarters of Shingon Buddhism - but it's also become a pilgrimage site for those wanting to pay tribute to the founder of aikido.
+Tanabe City is the main gateway for the Kumano Kodo pilgrimage -- a series of trails heading across the Kii Peninsula to the three Grand Shrines of Kumano -- but it's also become a pilgrimage site for those wanting to pay tribute to the founder of aikido.

 Upon his death, Ueshiba's ashes were buried in a Tanabe cemetery overlooking the ocean at Kozan-ji, his family temple.